GHOST-LENNY/backend-stage-2/DOCUMENTATION.md

 ### Step 2: Create your new Project

-Clone or download this project into your own project
+Fork or download this project.

 Then setup your application environment.